theobald-software/kb.theobald-software.github.io/content/_board-connector/open-sap-gui-from-a-board-dataview.md

 Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

-This article shows how to execute some custom action,<br>
+The following article shows how to execute some custom action,<br>
 e.g. open the SAP-GUI for the current row (purchase order number).

 Using common Board techniques and a correctly configured DataView component